-The Graduate Program in Spintronics (GP-Spin) has been launched to educate global leaders in the emerging field of spintronics, in collaboration with overseas organizations.
+The Graduate Program in Spintronics (GP-Spin) was launched as the first International Joint Graduate Program in Tohoku University, with the goal of educating global leaders in the emerging field of spintronics.
 This program is based on the open-door policy of Tohoku University and our strength in the spintronics research field.
-In cooperation with overseas organizations, the GP-Spin aims to foster personalities who can play an active role in the international spintronics area.
+By building inter-departmental collaborations in the University and in cooperation with overseas organizations, GP-Spin aims to foster personalities who can play an active role in the international spintronics area.

 We have selected excellent students to join GP-Spin.
 However, the program sets many challenges to the students, in addition to the requirements of a regular graduate school curriculum.
-For example a long-term research collaboration at a foreign organization is required, which will challenge the students.
+For example, a six-month research visit at a foreign organization is required, which will present the students with the challenge of thriving in different cultures and environments.
 Nevertheless, overcoming these difficulties will foster their ability to play an active role in this dynamic field.
-I look forward to the students chosen by GP-Spin, growing up through the GP-Spin curriculum and to becoming front runners in the spintronics field.
+I look forward to seeing the students chosen by GP-Spin growing up through the GP-Spin curriculum and becoming front runners in the spintronics field.

-To achieve this goal, we need the support from overseas organizations and researchers.
-I wish to cooperate with overseas research and education organizations in various forms such as the agreement for jointly supervised (or joint) degrees, international collaborative research, and qualifying examinations (QE).
-Placing the first priority on fostering excellent graduates in the field of spintronics, we are equipped with a flexible way of thinking to deal with various circumstances among different countries.
+To achieve this goal, we need the support of overseas organizations and researchers.
+We wish to pursue cooperation with overseas research and education organizations in many forms such as agreements for jointly supervised (or joint) degrees, international collaborative research, and qualifying examinations (QE).
+Placing our first priority on fostering excellent graduates in the field of spintronics equips us with a flexible way of thinking to deal with various circumstances among different countries.

 We would appreciate cooperation and advice from many people to this effort to foster talented individuals who will lead the spintronics research field in Japan and the world.

 Professor, Tohoku University